tiagolbc/vibratoscope/docs/paper.md

 python run.py
 ```

-Some features also depend on system-level components, including `tkinter` for the GUI and PortAudio for `pyaudio`.
+The current implementation also depends on system-level components, including `tkinter` for the GUI and PortAudio for `pyaudio`.

 # Example Use